opencodeiiita/Lets-Design-2.0/Design Rep - 2/description.md

 OPEN TO ALL

-No submission will be accepted after ***29th Oct 11:59 PM***
+No submission will be accepted after ***29th Oct 11:59 AM***

-In the third rep, you have to recreate the design in this tutorial https://www.youtube.com/watch?v=DgQAm20_Xuo.
+In the second rep, you have to recreate the design in this tutorial https://www.youtube.com/watch?v=pTV2n7fT4fk.
 Since many of you are facing issues with adobe illustrator, we are allowing you to do this task in figma or any other design software.

 ## **Submission Guideline:**

 - Just recreate the design given in tutorial.
-- Submit the illustrator file/ figma link in the "Design Rep - 3" Folder only.
+- Submit the illustrator file/ figma link in the "Design Rep - 2" Folder only.
 - Paste a jpg/png file of your design in the Pull Request.

 ## **Minimum Design Criteria (MDC)**